Levelup27dsde/EmoPic/README.md

 ## Requirements

+ Simulation based on python 3.7

- versions in requirements.txt are not mandatory.
+ Versions in requirements.txt are not mandatory.
 It's only the version used for our project.

  Please refer to the KoBert's and the StarGan's dependecies.